 Turkey

 The star of your Thanksgiving dinner is also a great source of protein for your pup!
-Just make sure you’re only feeding them turkey (plain turkey is best) and no skin or bones, please.
+Just make sure you’re only feeding them turkey meat (plain turkey is best) and no skin or bones, please.
+The salt, pepper, and even mild seasonings we enjoy may be unappetizing or harmful to your dog.